-Follow the steps described in sections 2.1 and 2.2 [R] and verify that you obtain the files described there, for both Haskell and Java.
+Follow the steps described in sections 2.1 and 2.2 [R] and verify that you obtain the files described there for Haskell.
+For Haskell, continue to the end of "Running BNF for Haskell."
+For Java, stop with the line before "make" on p.19.

-Submit a pdf document with a script or screenshot showing the files in your directory of folder.
+Submit a pdf document with a script or screenshot showing the files in your directory of folder and, for Haskell, the result of running the example at the bottom of page 17.
 (One makefile will be renamed by BNCF; that is fine.)